IDNI/tau-testnet/README.md

             *   For transfers in `operations["1"]`, the `from_pubkey` of each transfer must match the top-level `sender_pubkey`.
         *   `fee_limit` (string/integer): Placeholder for future fee models.
         *   `signature` (string): Hex-encoded BLS signature over a canonical form of the other fields.
-*   **Tau Integration for Operation Validation**: The `genesis.tau` program validates the logic of operations within a transaction (e.g., coin transfers via SBF).
+*   **Tau Integration for Operation Validation**: The `genesis.tau` program validates the logic of operations within a transaction (e.g., coin transfers via Tau bitvectors).
 This now includes robust structural validation to ensure transfer data is complete and well-formed.
-*   **String-to-ID Mapping**: Dynamically assigns `y<ID>` identifiers for Tau SBF.
+*   **String-to-ID Mapping**: Dynamically assigns `y<ID>` identifiers for Tau payloads.
 *   **In-Memory Balances & Sequence Numbers**: Tracks account balances and sequence numbers for rapid validation.
 *   **SQLite Mempool**: Persists transactions awaiting inclusion in a block.
 *   **BLS12-381 Public Key Validation**: Format and optional cryptographic checks for public keys.